typelevel/doobie/doc/src/main/tut/06-Checking.md

 ### Diving Deeper

-*You do not need to know this, but if you are curious about the implementation you may find it interesting.*

 The `check` logic requires both a database connection and concrete `Meta` instances that define column-level JDBC mappings.
 This could in principle happen at compile-time, but it's not clear that this is what you always want and it's potentially hairy to implement.
 So for now checking happens at unit-test time.

 The way this works is that a `Query` value has enough type information to describe all parameter and column mappings, as well as the SQL literal itself (with interpolated parameters erased into `?`).
 From here it is straightforward to prepare the statement, pull the `ResultsetMetaData` and `DatabaseMetaData` and work out whether things are aligned correctly (and if not, determine how misalignments might be fixed).
+The `Anaylsis` class consumes this metadata and is able to provide the following diagnostics:

+- SQL validity.
+The query must compile, which means it must be consistent with the schema.
+- Parameter and column arity.
+All query inputs and outputs must map 1:1 with parameters and columns.
+- Nullability.
+Nullable schema types must be mapped to Scala `Option` types, and non-nullable schema types should not.
+- Coercibility of types.
+Mapping of Scala types to JDBC types and JDBC types to vendor types, is asymmetric with respect to reading and writing, and the specification is quite terrible. **doobie** encodes the JDBC spec and combines this with vendor-specific metadata to determine whether a given asserted mapping is sensible or not, and if not, will suggest a fix via changing the Scala type, and another via changing the schema type.